-CONVERSATIONS IN THE LANDSCAPE, 2019
+CONVERSATIONS IN THE LANDSCAPE, 2020

-See also Conversations with Kings
+*For full Kings of Judah notes see also Conversations with Kings